 “I’m sure I don’t know,” the damn phone responds.
 No!
 Fuck, no!
 How about fuck, no!?

-No, my soul’s nectar, I will never let you go.
+No, my soul’s nectar, I’ll never let you go.

 “I hiked up the Western tip today,” I say softly to her sleeping form.
 “I walked over cliffside paths with gorgeous views of the island and the water.”